$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems: Numerical experiments for forward problems

 The analytic solution is $q(x,t)=e^{\frac{it}{2}}(1-\frac{4it+4}{t^{2}+x^{2}+1})$, which is the rogue wave solution.
-Our goal is to derive the rogue wave solution $q(x,t)$ using PT-PINNs, employing a 5-layer fully-connected neural network with 20 neurons per hidden layer and employing the hyperbolic tangent (tanh) activation function.
+Our goal is to derive the rogue wave solution $q(x,t)$ using PTS-PINN, employing a 5-layer fully-connected neural network with 20 neurons per hidden layer and employing the hyperbolic tangent (tanh) activation function.
 In MATLAB, the traditional finite difference method is applied to generate the initial training data by discretizing the analytic solution across spatial regions $[-5, 5]$ into 512 points and time regions $[-5, 5]$ into 400 points.
 The original training data comprises both IB data and inner points.
 Using the Latin hypercube sampling (LHS) method \cite{Peng-PD60}, $N_{IB}=300$ data points are randomly extracted from the original IB data, and $N_{f}=10000$ points serve as collocation points from the inner points.
-Executing the PT-PINN scheme with this training data, the data-driven rogue wave solution $q(x,t)$ is learned with an $\mathbb{L}_{2}$-norm error of 9.491509e-03 compared to the exact solution.
+Executing the PTS-PINNs scheme with this training data, the data-driven rogue wave solution $q(x,t)$ is learned with an $\mathbb{L}_{2}$-norm error of 9.491509e-03 compared to the exact solution.
 The total learning process involves 30,149 iterations and takes approximately 968.9108 seconds.
 The corresponding dynamic behaviors are depicted in Fig. 2, illustrating the wave propagation pattern along the $x$-axis and density plots.
-In Fig. 2, the error range of -0.025 to 0.025 between the learned dynamics and true dynamics indicates the effectiveness of PT-PINNs.
-This observation is further supported in Fig. 3, where we attempt to solve the data-driven rogue wave solution $q(x,t)$ for the nonlocal NLS equation \eqref{11} using PINNs with the same neural network architecture as PT-PINNs.
-Notably, the learning effect is significantly poorer in this case.
-Furthermore, we conduct a comparative analysis of the relative $\mathbb{L}_{2}$ errors between PT-PINNs and PINNs, varying the number of hidden layers, neurons per layer, and the number of IB points in Table 1, Table 2, and Table 3, respectively.
-The results presented in these tables indicate a noticeable distinction: the $\mathbb{L}_{2}$ relative errors of PINNs are only in the order of e-01, while the $\mathbb{L}_{2}$ relative errors of PT-PINNs consistently achieve e-02 or even e-03.
-In summary, the superior performance of PT-PINNs is evident when compared to PINNs across different configurations, as reflected in the significantly lower $\mathbb{L}_{2}$ relative errors.\\ {\centerline{ }}\\ { \textbf{Figure 2.} (Color online) Solving the data-driven rogue wave solution $q(x, t)$ for nonlocal NLS equation \eqref{11} via PT-PINNs: The exact, learned and error dynamics density plots, and the sectional drawings which contain the learned and explicit rogue wave solution $q(x, t)$ at the five distinct times $t=-3.35, t=-0.42, t=0, t=0.42, t=3.35$.}\\ {\centerline{ }}\\ { \textbf{Figure 3.} (Color online) Solving the data-driven rogue wave solution $q(x, t)$ for nonlocal NLS equation \eqref{11} via PINNs: The exact, learned and error dynamics density plots, and the sectional drawings which contain the learned and explicit rogue wave solution $q(x, t)$ at the five distinct times $t=-3.35, t=-0.42, t=0, t=0.42, t=3.35$.}
+In Fig. 2, the error range of -0.025 to 0.025 between the learned dynamics and true dynamics indicates the effectiveness of PTS-PINN.
+Furthermore, we conduct a analysis of the relative $\mathbb{L}_{2}$ errors from different number of hidden layers, neurons per layer, IB points and collocation points in Table 1, Table 2, respectively.
+The results presented in these tables indicate a noticeable results: the $\mathbb{L}_{2}$ relative errors of PTS-PINN consistently achieve e-02 or even e-03.
+In summary, the superior performance of PTS-PINN is evident.\\ {\centerline{ }}\\ { \textbf{Figure 2.} (Color online) Solving the data-driven rogue wave solution $q(x, t)$ for nonlocal NLS equation \eqref{11} via PTS-PINN: The exact, learned and error dynamics density plots, and the sectional drawings which contain the learned and explicit rogue wave solution $q(x, t)$ at the five distinct times $t=-3.35, t=-0.42, t=0, t=0.42, t=3.35$.}\\